oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6000_series/6020_size/100_mm_id_150_mm_od_24_mm_depth/part/readme.md

-# Hardware Bearing 6000 Series 6020 Size 100 Mm Id 150 Mm Od 24 Mm Depth
+# Hardware Bearing 6000 Series 6020 Size 100 mm Id 150 mm Od 24 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base